We’re one big family.

 Dr Davies participates in continuing education and often attends national conferences.
 She received her Biology degree at the University of Texas at Austin.
 She earned her DVM at Texas A&M University.

 In her free time, Dr Davies spends time cooking with her family and enjoying the outdoors.
-She has 4 pets of her own: Doc, a collie/retriever mix; Miss Piggy, a bull terrier; and cats Beaux and Annie Rebel, both Abyssinians.
+She has six pets of her own: dogs Doc and Miss Piggy and cats Beaux, Annie, Kiwi, and CeCi.

 Veterinarian